 "Merge into one file" option is available in the bottom right of the screen, allowing you to combine several short piece of music sections into a complete one.

-Step 2: Set Output Format - ALAC (.m4a)
+Step 2: Set output format to ALAC (*.m4a)

-For advanced users, you could continue to press Settings button near the Profile bar to fine-tune the target quality of audio file.
+For advanced users, you could continue to press Settings button near the Profile menu to fine-tune the target quality of audio file.
 This will open a Profile Settings window where you can adjust the parameters to your own actual need.

 On the other hand, if you're going to convert FLAC to ALAC for use on a mobile device, then you could directly choose the many presets that this utility offers up to ensure that the file will be ideal for your preferred device.